codERSunny812/StellarChat/README.md

    We built the backend using Express.js to create RESTful APIs for user authentication, message handling, and video call functionality.

 3. ### Frontend Development
-   With the backend in place, we focused on frontend development using React.
+   With the backend in place, we focused on front-end development using React.
 We designed and implemented the user interface, leveraging React hooks and state management libraries for efficiency.

 4. ### Testing and Debugging
    Thorough testing was conducted to identify and address any bugs or issues.
 Unit tests, integration tests, and end-to-end tests were performed to ensure reliability.